Skip to main content

 While Excel (XLS and XLSX) file formats are better for storing more complex data, CSV files are supported by nearly all data upload interfaces.
 If you are planning to move your data between platforms, export, and import it from one interface to another, you might choose the CSV file format.

 Step 1.
-Go to the Products Menu, then Click the Export Button
+Go to the Products menu then click the Export button

-Export Product
+Export Product Format

 Notes: